 Throwback Thursday.
 I wrote this a few years ago, but it all remains true to this day.
 I can’t run my manually powered bike without a whole other set of batteries.

-Cycling is supposed to be some crunchy-granola-zen shit — where oxygen depravation meets smooth pavement to give you a sense of “oneness” with the whole universe.
+Cycling is supposed to be some crunchy-granola-zen “experience” — where oxygen depravation meets smooth pavement to give you a sense of “oneness” with the whole universe.

 But then the engineers got involved.
-And they did what engineers do.
+What did engineers do?
 Turn something fun into a fucking job only a nerd could love.

 I wanted to keep up with the skinny fucks.
-So I spent way too much money on a carbon fiber bike with all kinds of shit that was supposed to end my embarrassment.
+So I spent way too much money on a carbon fiber bike with all kinds of “features” that was supposed to end my embarrassment.

 While I was spending, I went ahead and got the “electronic” shifters.
-Why use your whole wrist to shove a 3-inch “lever” to shift gears, when you can click with your “wittle pinky”?
+Why use your whole wrist to shove a 3-inch “lever” to shift gears, when you can click with your “whittle pinky”?